 Is Australia ready for Built to Rent (BTR)—a dedicated supply of rent only apartment blocks?
 With a focus on experiences from overseas (where over £10 billion of institutional capital is in play in the UK), this session and panel discussion explores one of Australia’s large-scale institutional investors’ intention to enter the BTR market.

 Internationally, social impact investment offers potential for funding and financing solutions to complex social problems.
 This session seeks to understand the roles, opportunities, risks, levers and barriers in applying social impact investment to housing policy in Australia.

 Friday 1 December (9am)

-This session and panel discussion showcases both new strategies and resources allowing different levels of government and community housing providers to deliver effective services, including housing outcomes, to victims of domestic and family violence.
+This session and panel discussion showcases new strategies and ways to use resources to allow different levels of government and community housing providers to deliver effective services to victims of domestic and family violence.

 People with a mental illness are more than twice as likely to have experienced homelessness.
-A series of short presentations will examine how to make the private rental market as a feasible option for people with a mental illness who are homeless and at the intersections between mental illness and housing for children and young people.
+A series of short presentations will examine how to make the private rental market as a feasible option for people with a mental illness who are homeless, and at the connections between mental illness and housing experienced by children and young people.

 Many problems arise from the difference between culturally appropriate Indigenous ways of living and mainstream housing tenancy arrangements.
 This session highlights leading practice in Indigenous tenancy management including a community housing group working with Aboriginal communities to create partnerships with government and outside organisations, and research on supply and management of housing for Aboriginal people.